C. Bascom Slemp: Early and family life

 Slemp attended the Methodist-run "Seminary" in Turkey Cove, and had a private tutor (William Davidson of King College), and also at age 9 became a page in the Virginia House of Delegates after his father's election to the Virginia General Assembly in 1879.
 In 1887, the 16-year-old Slemp entered the Corps of Cadets at Virginia Military Institute in Lexington, Virginia.
-In 1891, he graduated with the highest grade point average in the school's history — a record that stands today.
+In 1891, Slemp graduated with the highest grade point average in the school's history — a record that stands today.
 He also received the Jackson Medal for Most Distinguished Student four years in a row.

 Bascom Slemp then studied law for a year at the University of Virginia in Charlottesville and was admitted to the Virginia bar in 1901.

-He briefly married Roberta Trousdale Barton (1891–1911) in New Orleans, Louisiana, on December 26, 1911, but their daughter was stillborn the following year.
+He briefly married Roberta Trousdale Barton in New Orleans, on December 26, 1911, but their daughter was stillborn the following year.

 Early career

 Slemp served as Commandant of Cadets at the Marion Military Institute for one year, after which he was hired as the second principal of the Stonega Academy in Big Stone Gap (1893–1895).
 Slemp then taught at VMI as professor of mathematics for several years.
-In 1901, after being admitted to the Virginia bar, he resigned his position at the institute to set up a law practice in Big Stone Gap.
+In 1901, after Slemp was admitted to the Virginia bar, he resigned his position at the institute to set up a law practice in Big Stone Gap.
 Slemp became president of the Slemp Coal Company and of the Hamilton Realty Company, among other business interests.